Multi-modal Machine Learning in Engineering Design: A Review and Future Directions: Applications of Multi-modal Machine Learning

-Cross-modal image synthesis is one of the most promising applications of MMML in engineering design.
-In design education, free-hand sketching or drawing design ideas is a necessity, which disqualifies many people without professional training as effective designers.
-However, even trained designers or engineers may have varying free-hand sketching or drawing abilities, and it is often time-consuming for them to manually create a sketch or drawing.
-In contrast, it is relatively easier and faster for most people to describe design ideas abstractly in natural language or using simple semantic layouts.
-On this basis, the models reviewed in this subsection have great potential to generate the corresponding sketches or images automatically.
-This application can benefit engineering design from a few perspectives.
-First, it can not only reduce the workload of professional designers but also make engineering design doable for non-professional designers.
-Since automated design idea visualization brings down the barrier to engineering design, it may invite more people to design exercises and promote large-scale design customization.
-Second, MMML-based design visualization may improve design creativity.
-Visualizing a design idea can be seen as a process of re-organizing a designer's usable knowledge, which is open-ended but limited by the person's knowledge basis.
-Since such cross-modal synthesis models are often trained on large multidisciplinary datasets, their ``knowledge basis'' could be more comprehensive compared to that of individual designers.
-This may enable interdisciplinary knowledge transfer, resulting in novel designs.
-Additionally, compared to the sketches and drawings generated by humans, images generated through MMML could be more realistic, which facilitates visual inspections and evaluations at early design stages.
-Since 2D visuals are often used as intermediate design representations, we need 3D design representations for down-streaming detailed design, prototyping, and manufacturing.
-Accordingly, we focus on cross-modal shape synthesis in the following subsection.
+Cross-modal 2D visual synthesis holds great promise for engineering design.
+Traditionally, design ideation relies on free-hand sketching and drawing, disqualifying many people without professional training as effective designers.
+For trained designers, it is time-consuming to manually sketch or draw designs.
+Conversely, expressing design ideas through natural language or simple semantic layouts is easier and faster.
+Then, the models reviewed above can convert abstract expressions to 2D design visuals automatically.
+AI-assisted design generation not only eases professional designers' workload but also democratizes design practice, potentially boosting large-scale design customization.
+This approach can also potentially enhance design creativity.
+Visualizing design ideas involves re-organizing designers' usable knowledge, which is open-ended but limited by their knowledge bases.
+Cross-modal synthesis models are often trained on extensive multidisciplinary datasets, resulting in broader knowledge bases underlying the models.
+This allows for interdisciplinary knowledge transfer during cross-modal design synthesis, sparking creative designs.
+Moreover, the AI-assisted approach yields more realistic visuals than the manual approach, facilitating early-stage inspections and evaluations.
+Practically, 2D design visuals are intermediate representations and are usually converted to 3D design representations for downstream tasks like detailed design, prototyping, and manufacturing.